 Installation involving a 2min short film and a 1.8m tall steel and concrete kinetic sculpture.
 The film surveys a part of the human body in unvoluntary, unplanned movement using 2 cameras at right angles to map reference points into an animated topography, turning it into an ‘animate object’.
 In the sculpture, a 40kg concrete block is made to synchronously mimic the body movement by a steel mechanism.
 The piece parodies mechanistic perceptions of the body, and explores sensations of heaviness and suspense.

-Alex Graef is a qualified and ARB registered architect, director of Alex Graef Associated Architects Ltd, and course director of the BA(hons) Architecture course at London Southbank University.
+Alex Graef is a qualified and ARB registered architect, director of Alex Graef Associated Architects Ltd, unit leader of Diploma Studio 5 at London Southbank University and Visiting Professor at the American University Beirut.
 His work aims to create and exploit a symbiotic relationship between architectural practice, teaching and independent research.
 As a result, his work displays a collaborative ethos, strives for innovation or application of current technologies in design and production processes, and the pursuit of context and meaning in a world of constant technological innovation and specialisation.